-This chapter provides an overview of options that can reduce carbon dioxide (CO2) and methane (CH4) emissions and those that can enhance carbon sinks, and it attempts to compare them.
+This chapter provides an overview of options that can reduce carbon dioxide (CO_2) and methane (CH_4) emissions and those that can enhance carbon sinks, and it attempts to compare them.
 Finally, it discusses policies to encourage implementation of source reduction and sink enhancement options.
 No emission reduction or sink enhancement target is proposed, and no policy or option is recommended.

-2. SOURCE REDUCTION OPTIONS
+4.2 SOURCE REDUCTION OPTIONS

-2.1 Energy-Related CO2 Emissions
+4.2.1 Energy-Related Carbon Dioxide Emissions

-Combustion of fossil fuels is the main source of CO2 emissions (Chapters 1-3), although some CO2 is also released in non-combustion and natural processes.
-Most energy use, and hence energy-related CO2 emissions, involves equipment or facilities with a relatively long life-5 to 50 years.
-Many options for reducing these CO2 emissions are most cost-effective, and sometimes only feasible, in new equipment or facilities (Chapters 6 through 9).
+Combustion of fossil fuels is the main source of CO_2 emissions (Chapters 1-3 this report), although some CO_2 is also released in non-combustion and natural processes.
+Most energy use, and hence energy-related CO_2 emissions, involves equipment or facilities with a relatively long life-5 to 50 years.
+Many options for reducing these CO_2 emissions are most cost-effective, and sometimes only feasible, in new equipment or facilities (Chapters 6 through 9 this report).

-To stabilize the atmospheric concentration of CO2 "would require global anthropogenic CO2 emissions to drop below 1990 levels . . . and to steadily decrease thereafter" (IPCC, 2001).2 That entails a transition to a very different energy system, for example where the major energy carriers are electricity and hydrogen produced by non-fossil sources or from fossil fuels with capture and geological storage of the CO2 generated.
-A transition to such an energy system, while also meeting growing energy needs,
+Canada and the United States use much more energy per capita than other high income countries, suggesting considerable potential to reduce energy use and associated CO2 emissions with little impact on the standard of living.
+To stabilize the atmospheric concentration of CO_2 "would require global anthropogenic CO_2 emissions to drop below 1990 levels . . . and to steadily decrease thereafter" (IPCC, 2001)2.
+That entails a transition to a very different energy system, for example, where the major energy carriers are electricity and hydrogen produced by non-fossil sources or from fossil fuels with capture and geological storage of the CO_2 generated.
+A transition to such an energy system, while also meeting growing energy needs, could take at least several decades.
+Thus, shorter term (2015-2025) and longer term (post-2050) options are differentiated.